Facing Senate trial crunch, Dems blitzing Iowa, early states

 The full schedule for the Senate trial is uncertain, and it’s possible it wraps up before the caucuses.
 But campaigns are planning for the prospect of the candidates being in Senate session Tuesday through Saturday next week, as well as five or six days the following week.
 The fourth Democratic senator still in the race is Michael Bennet of Colorado.

 Well-funded candidates such as Warren and Sanders are considering putting private planes on hold in Washington so they can quickly fly to Iowa for late-night events after the trial wraps up.
-Sanders has already scheduled an 8 p.m. rally in Cedar Rapids on Wednesday.
+Sanders has already scheduled an 8 p.m. rally in Cedar Rapids on Wednesday, taking advantage of the one-hour time difference between Washington and Iowa.

 Campaign surrogates are planning to headline events during the week that the candidates can appear at via livestream video.
 Warren’s team has Reps.
 Ayanna Pressley of Massachusetts and Katie Porter of California on standby, as well as Julian Castro, the former Obama housing secretary who dropped out of the presidential race this month.
+Sanders’ wife, Jane Sanders, will headline an event in Las Vegas next weekend and will introduce her husband, who will participate by video.

 Still, the Senate schedule has increased the pressure on the candidates to make the most of what may be their last free weekend.
 Warren had three events scheduled Saturday with influential interest groups.
 Klobuchar was headlining three town halls in eastern Iowa.
 Sanders was campaigning in New Hampshire, the next state on the primary calendar, before heading back to Iowa on Monday.